Haukaun/voice-pick-frontend/README.md

 ## Table of Contents

-1. Project Structure
-2. Getting Started
+1. Getting Started
+2. Project Structure

+## 1. Getting started

+### Prerequisites

+- XCode

+### Installing

+1. Clone the repository
+2. Change into the directory
+3. Go to `Build Settings`, under `user defined` enter the URL of the API the applicaiton should connect to
+4. Select device to run the application on (drop down next to play icon)
+5. Run application via XCode using the play icon (top right)

-## 1. Project Structure
+## 2. Project Structure

 The application is written in Swift using SwiftUI.
 The source code is located in the `voice-pick-frontend`.